diethardsteiner/diethardsteiner.github.io/_posts/2014-12-26-Bridge-And-Closure-Table.md

 ---
 layout: post
 title:  "Advanced Data Modeling Techniques"
-summary: In this article we will focus on some advanced data modeling techniques to cover many-to-many and partent-to-child relationships
+summary: In this article we will focus on some advanced data modeling techniques to cover many-to-many and parent-to-child relationships
 date:   2014-12-26
 categories: mondrian
 tags: OLAP, Mondrian, Pentaho, Kimball, MDX